-The Choice Wave and the Theory of Economic Parallel Rationality were devised and developed by Don Rutherford Cardinal Johnson, PhD, FPRS, FRGS as a means to conceptualise behavioural influences on economic decisions and strategic behaviour.
-Prof. Johnson was raised in Rancho la Costa, California, and the southern United States, traveling regularly to his ancestral Europe, including Italy, France, the Holy See, Germany, England, Scotland, Switzerland, and the Netherlands.
-He holds a Graduate Certificate in Business Communications from Harvard University Extension School, a PhD in Agricultural Economics from the University of Kentucky, a Master's degree from the School of Economics at Georgia Tech, and a Bachelor's degree with honor in Applied Physics, also from Georgia Tech.
-He is also an ALM Candiate at the Harvard University Extension School in the sustainability program.
+The Choice Wave and the Theory of Economic Parallel Rationality were devised and developed by Pp. Rutherford Johnson, PhD, ALM, FRGS as a means to conceptualise behavioural influences on economic decisions and strategic behaviour.
+He holds a Master of Liberal Arts degree in Sustainability and Graduate Certificates in Business Communications, Social Justice, and Corporate Sustainability and Innovation from Harvard University Extension School, a PhD in Agricultural Economics from the University of Kentucky, a Master's degree from the School of Economics at Georgia Tech, and a Bachelor's degree with honor in Applied Physics, also from Georgia Tech.
 He was named a Fellow of the Royal Geographical Society in London in 2018.
-In addition to being a clergyman and career academic, Prof. Johnson was President and CEO of ARRCC, Inc. from 2008-2019, an international charitable and humanitarian non-profit foundation in consultative status with the United Nations Economic and Social Council.
+In addition to being a clergyman and career academic, he was President and CEO of ARRCC, Inc. from 2008-2019, an international charitable and humanitarian non-profit foundation in consultative status with the United Nations Economic and Social Council.
 He still serves on the Board of Directors.
-Prof. Johnson's primary languages are English, Italian, Spanish, and French.
+His primary languages are English, Italian, Spanish, and French.
 A qualified mariner, he enjoys sailing and travel (particularly by sea), and is a former high-altitude mountaineer.

 What are the Choice Wave & Parallel Rationality?